Table of Contents

 One thing to be careful about is NOT to sacrifice bedrooms for a home office if it means you have fewer bedrooms than comparable homes in the same price range and area.

-🛍Must Have: Storage
+Must Have: Storage

 If you don’t have a huge amount of storage in your home, make sure you make the most of what you have.
 Pay attention to your storage spaces and rooms in your staging.
 Cull the closets to show as much room available as possible.

+If your bedrooms are smallish, make sure you maximize the space.
+De-clutter and minimize furniture.
 Try to use furniture that is scaled correctly for the space.
 Oversized seating is often comfy, but it is not the best for accentuating spaciousness of a room.

 Here are some great ideas for organizing and primping up the garage from Realtor.com.